 A fresh blood black pudding recipe is quite simply a tradition.
 Sadly over 99% of all black puddings made in the UK today are made using powdered pigs blood and much of this powdered blood isn’t British.
 Take a look at how black pudding is marketed today, it’s all about a secret long standing family black pudding recipe and not about the basic raw ingredient.

-Here at Qué Fresco we are determined to make our produce the way it used to be made and preserve the traditional craft of making Lancashire black pudding with fresh pigs blood.
-In fact we believe that we are the only fresh blood black pudding manufacturer left in Lancashire, the ancestral home of the black pudding (in our opinion!)
+I was determined to make it the way it used to be made and preserve the traditional craft of making Lancashire black pudding with fresh pigs blood.

-Most manufacturers guard their recipes with their lives, ours is no big secret.
-Here’s our list of ingredients for a small batch:-
+Most manufacturers guard their recipes with their lives, mine is no big secret.
+Here’s my list of ingredients for a small batch:-

 In a large heavy bottomed pan fry the onions and guanciale in the melted flare fat for a couple of minutes until the onion is translucent, throw in the dry soy protein and then blitz in a blender of mincer.
 Return the mix to the pan and add the seasonings and back fat.